-One registration fee is waived for a standard session presentation.
+One registration fee is waived for a 90 minute presentation.
 Shorter sessions are prorated.

-Note: Presenters must agree to grant a non-exclusive perpetual license to publish submitted materials, either electronically or in print, in any media related to C++Now.
+Note: Presenters must agree to grant a non-exclusive, perpetual license to publish materials submitted to C++Now, either electronically or in print, in any media related to C++Now.

 C++Now is presented by Boost in-cooperation with ACM.